rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 What is that we do when we discover a bug?
 We write a test, right?
 Does that decrease the cognitive load?
 Of course it does not.
 Tests play important role but are not a Pavlov's stick.
 Instead of adding a test, I often try to rethink types to make the code simpler and safer.

+_Metacognition_ is an important concept in cognitive psychology.
+It is about knowing strengths and weaknesses in your cognitive process.
+This suggests some form of bug post mortem retrospective where we analyze the cause and think how the bug could have been prevented.
+My suggestion is asking these questions:
+Is the cause intrinsic or extraneous complexity?
+Could this bug be prevented with better type safety?
+Could this bug be prevented with better abstractions?

 Here is an example that keeps popping in my mind when thinking about trivial errors.
 I have seen many stack overlflow errors in my life, I have seen only 2 or 3 since I moved to Haskell.
 They all were caused by Haskell allowing this lambda expression:

 ```Haskell